How to Avoid Digital Forensics that Overpromise and Underdeliver

 Forensics are critical in any type of cyber investigation.
 But the quality and delivery of those forensics are far from equal across the board.
 On this webinar, we’ll address the issues of spotting and avoiding the high cost of bad forensics.

-Attend our webinar and receive a FREE signed hard copy of the Fifth Domain: Defending Our Country, Our Companies and Ourselves in the Age of Cyber Threats
+Watch our webinar and complete a short survey to receive a FREE SIGNED HARD COPY of the Fifth Domain: Defending Our Country, Our Companies and Ourselves in the Age of Cyber Threats

 David Spark, producer and co-host of CISO/Security Vendor Relationship Podcast and Defense in Depth